The Purpose of the Martyrdom of Jesus

 Hypocrites have gotten away with it, and still get away with it, because Christianity as we know it is not what Jesus of Nazareth intended and it contains false doctrines and myths.
 And Jesus knew it would.
 He predicted it, which is why he said many hypocrites would now be claiming to do "many wonderful works in the name of the Lord," when they actually serve Mammon, not God.

-That's why the myths must be exposed and dispelled, because Christians have been led to believe in stories about Jesus ranging from being “born of a virgin” to “dying for our sins for our salvation” to "coming again" in person.
+That's why the myths must be exposed and dispelled, because Christians have been led to believe in erroneous stories about Jesus such as the one about “dying for our sins for our salvation.”
 Therefore, in order to establish peace and harmony in the world, and in order to resolve the doctrinal conflicts between Christianity, Judaism, Islam and other religions, it is necessary to dispel myths about Jesus and bring about a real Reformation -- which Jesus himself foresaw and predicted would come at the end of the age he ushered in.

-See, Jesus of Nazareth should be honored and glorified for what he was: a spiritually anointed son of man, a master teacher, a "sacrificial lamb" of God, and an Avatar.
+See, Jesus of Nazareth should be honored and glorified for what he was: a spiritually anointed son of man, a master teacher, a "sacrificial lamb" of God, and a genuine Avatar who realized his (and our) oneness with God.
 However, his mission was to reform Judaism, to provide realization of the universality of the core message of the Hebrew Bible (Tanakh), and to point out that the fulfillment of prophecies would be to the benefit of all peoples and all nations on earth.